 Jump down to the schedule to see when and where this course is offered.

 12-WEEK IMMERSIVE CURRICULUM

-By the end of the Mobile class, you’ll be able to problem solve programming tasks using Swift & Objective - C / C, giving you the ability to create dynamic applications that function like Twitter, Foursquare and others.
+By the end of the course, you’ll be able to solve programming tasks using Swift & Objective-C, giving you the ability to create dynamic applications that function like Twitter, Foursquare, Instagram and others.
 With a working knowledge of modern iOS frameworks, you’ll graduate with a deep understanding of what it takes to be a successful iOS programmer in the industry today.

-Remember, though, just knowing punctuation doesn’t make you a great writer.
-In the same sense, just knowing Swift or Objective - C / C doesn’t make you great at building apps; that’s the easy part of mobile development.
+Remember though, just knowing punctuation doesn’t make you a great writer.
+In the same sense, just knowing Swift or Objective-C doesn’t make you great at building apps; that’s the easy part of mobile development.
 The emphasis in our 12-week immersive courses is to teach you to think like an engineer.
 Programming is a lifelong study, and our goal is for you to learn how to learn so you remain highly valuable for the rest of your career.